 Most seniors will benefit from adaptive footwear.
-If you have balance issues, arthritis, difficulties to bend down or your feet tend to swell, adaptive shoes can make a real difference for you.
+If you have balance issues, arthritis, difficulties bending down or your feet tend to swell, adaptive shoes can make a real difference for you.
 They’re also recommended if you’re at a higher risk for falls or when regular shoes are just not comfortable enough.

 Besides being comfortable, adaptive shoes can really improve safety.
-However there’s a lot more you can do if you want to avoid falls.
+However, there’s a lot more you can do if you want to avoid falls.
 We’ve collected 14 simple and effective tips for seniors to prevent falls in this article.
 Make sure you check it out!

 Tips to Find the Best Adaptive Shoes for the Elderly

 - To prevent falls opt for a model with a non-slip sole that ensures proper adhesion even on wet floors.